docupike/docs/docs/admin/custom-classes.md

 ---

 title: create custom classes
-description: customize i-doit and create custom classes
+description: customize docupike and create custom classes
 lang: en

 ---

 # Custom Classes
-Classes in i-doit are the basis of your it documentation. i-doit is delivered with a number of predefined classes, which should help you to get started quickly with it documentation.
+Classes in docupike are the basis of your it documentation. docupike is delivered with a number of predefined classes, which should help you to get started quickly with it documentation.

 # Add Custom Classes
 But we give you the possibility to define your own classes.